noplacenoaddress/RNMnetwork/Part 1 - The north Italy crew, the Illuminati digital mafia/13 - the north Italian crew.md

 ![Hotel Splendido](../Images/Spledido.jpg)

-This luxury hotel is where he starts to work when i was nineteen.
+This luxury hotel is where he starts to work when he was nineteen.
 He, and his brother, didn't come from a high class family.
 They are from a lower middle class.
 Good people.
 Parking luxury cars was his job.

 He likes a lot luxury, and always attended higher class persons from rich Genoese neighborhoods and the same **riviera** [[14]](https://en.wikipedia.org/wiki/Italian_Riviera).
 He wants to arrive where those persons born.
 But he didn't study a lot and start to search to arrive doing doubtful jobs but not drug related.